syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Getting-Started.md

 ## Adding Node to the control

-For adding nodes to the multicolumntreeview follow the steps below
+For adding nodes to the MultiColumnTreeView follow the steps below

-*	Click the smart tag of the multicolumntreeview and select the `Edit Nodes Collection` or click the `Nodes Editor…` command in property grid.
+*	Click the smart tag of the MultiColumnTreeView and select the `Edit Nodes Collection` or click the `Nodes Editor…` command in property grid.

 ![](Getting-Started_Images/GettingStarted-img4.jpg)